trolleyman/DistCompErlang/report.md

 `--verbose`: reports more output about the algorithm<br/>
 `--breadth-first`: performs the breadth-first algorithm, where the token is sent through each link twice.

-In it's original implementation the code was more complex.
+In its original implementation the code was more complex.
 For example, the initiator and normal nodes were different functions.
 Now, there is one entry function, `init_node`, which waits for the initial broadcast of neighbour PIDs, and a recursive main function that the nodes run named `node`.